Skip to content

 • Heap

-Common JVM heap memory parameters:
+Common JVM heap memory parameters

 Parameter Description

--Xms Initial heap size, units m, g
+-Xms Initial heap memory size, units m, g

--Xmx(MaxHeapSize) Maximum allowed heap size, generally not exceeding 80% of physical memory
+-Xmx (MaxHeapSize) Maximum allowable heap memory size, generally not exceeding 80% of physical memory

--XX:MaxPermSize Maximum allowed non-heap memory size
+-XX:MaxPermSize Maximum allowable non-heap memory size

--XX:NewSize(-Xns) Initial young generation memory size
+-XX:NewSize (-Xns) Initial young generation memory size

--XX:MaxNewSize(-Xmn) Maximum allowed young generation memory size, can also be abbreviated
+-XX:MaxNewSize (-Xmn) Maximum allowable young generation memory size, can also be abbreviated

 -Xss Stack memory size

-• Runtime Data Areas
+• Runtime Data Area

-According to the "Java Virtual Machine Specification (Java SE 8 Edition)", the runtime data areas managed by the Java virtual machine include: Program Counter, Java Virtual Machine Stack, Native Method Stack, Java Heap, Method Area.
+According to the Java Virtual Machine Specification (Java SE 8 Edition), the memory managed by the Java virtual machine will include the following runtime data regions: Program Counter, Java Virtual Machine Stack, Native Method Stack, Java Heap, Method Area.

 image.png